AnneH20/Blog-Application/README.md

 3. Delete a user page + button to navigate to that page
 4. Delete an article page + button to navigate to that page
 5. View all users - Displays "no users" if users are 0
-6. View all articles - Dislays "no articles" if articles are 0
+6. View all articles - Displays "no articles" if articles are 0
 7. Navigation bar on all pages
 8. Banner to show on all pages
 9. Home Page displays on `/` or `/home`